 With Fabric, a Cypher query can store and retrieve data in multiple federated and sharded graphs.

-The Fabric database can be configured only on a standalone Neo4j DBMS, i.e. on a Neo4j DBMS where the configuration setting
+The Fabric virtual database (execution context) differs from normal databases in that it cannot store any data, and only relays data stored elsewhere.
+The Fabric virtual database can be configured on a standalone Neo4j DBMS only, i.e. on a Neo4j DBMS where the configuration setting

 dbms.mode must be set to

-In a Fabric database, data is organized in the form of graphs.
+In a Fabric virtual database, data is organized in the form of graphs.
 Graphs are seen by client applications as local logical structures, where physically data is stored in one or more databases.
-Databases configured as Fabric graphs may be local, i.e. in the same Neo4j DBMS, or they may be located in external Neo4j DBMSes.
-The databases are accessible by client applications also from regular local connections in their respective Neo4j DBMSs.
+Databases accessed as Fabric graphs can be local, i.e in the same Neo4j DBMS, or they can be located in external Neo4j DBMSes.
+The databases are also accessible by client applications from regular local connections in their respective Neo4j DBMSs.

 Fabric constitutes an extremely versatile environment that provides scalability and availability with no single point of failure in various topologies.
 Users and developers may use applications that can work on a standalone DBMS as well on a very complex and largely distributed infrastructure without the need to apply any change to the queries accessing the Fabric graphs.